epomatti/azure-app-services-private-custom-dns/README.md

 In a production environment this DNS server wouldn't have a public IP, but for the purposes of this demo I'll do that.

-Allow some moments to cloud-init to run the `init.sh` commands and prepare the installation of the Bind 9.
+Allow a moment for cloud-init to run the `init.sh` commands and prepare the installation of the Bind 9.
 To debug any issues with cloud-init look into `/var/log/cloud-init-output.log`.

 ```
 sudo systemctl status named